bamos/latex-templates/README.md

 The Makefile's will use [btford/write-good][write-good] to error and not build the document if the content contains the passive voice and throw a warning (but still build the document) for other errors.
+Note: The return status and correct flag handling are available in my fork at [bamos/write-good][bamos/write-good].

 ## Contributing.
 Contributions are highly welcomed!